 G.M.
-Malliet is the Agatha Award-winning author of the St. Just and Max Tudor mysteries as well as the standalone suspense novel WEYCOMBE.
-She lives on the East Coast of the US but all of her books are set in the UK, her home away from home for part of every year.
+Malliet is the Agatha Award-winning author of the St. Just and Max Tudor mysteries and the standalone suspense novel WEYCOMBE.
+She lives on the East Coast of the US but all of her books are set in the UK, her home away from home.

-She received an M.Phil. from the University of Cambridge and did further graduate work at Oxford University.
-Upon her return to the US, determined to pursue her lifelong dream of being a published author, she began rising at 4 a.m. to write her short stories and novels before the start of her day job.
+She received an M.Phil. degree from the University of Cambridge and did further graduate work at Oxford University.
+Upon her return to the US, determined to realize her lifelong dream of being a published author, she worked on her short stories and novels for three hours each day, from 4 a.m. until the start of her day job.
 After the unexpected success of her first book, she left a career writing for corporations like USA Today and PBS to focus full time on her own writing.
 With five Agatha and three Anthony nominations, she’s also been shortlisted for the Macavity, Left Coast Crime, IPPY, Daphne, David, and Dilys awards.
 The audio version of her second novel, read by Davina Porter, was a 2014 Anthony nominee.

 Her series from Macmillan featuring Max Tudor, a former MI5 agent turned vicar of a small English village, debuted in the autumn of 2011.
 Of the fourth book in the series, Cleveland.com raved: "[Malliet] may be the best mystery author writing in English at the moment (along with Tana French).
 She's certainly the most entertaining."

 Her dark standalone mystery WEYCOMBE appeared in October 2017.
-The author is donating part of the proceeds from that book to the Red Cross to aid the victims of Hurricane Harvey.
+The author is donating part of the proceeds from that book to the American Red Cross to aid the victims of Hurricane Harvey and other natural disasters.

-The seventh Tudor novel, IN PRIOR'S WOOD, will be published in April 2018.
+The seventh Tudor novel, IN PRIOR'S WOOD, was published in April 2018.

 She is represented by the Vicky Bijur Literary Agency.
-You can visit her at GMMalliet.com, at facebook.com/g.m.malliet, at instagram.com/g.m.malliet/, and at twitter.com/GMMalliet.
+You can visit her at GMMalliet.com, at facebook.com/g.m.malliet, instagram.com/g.m.malliet, pinterest.com/gmmalliet, and at twitter.com/GMMalliet.

 Web-sized images - right-click to save.